 I have had an obsession with pinecones lately.
 I love them!
 Pinecones are cheap, pretty and give a very natural look to your home when using them for decoration during the holiday season.
-I decided to try my hand at making my own pinecone garland for decoration.
-Suffice it to say, I was thoroughly impressed with how easy it was and how nice it came out!
-It only took a few simple steps!
+I decided to try my hand at making my own homemade pinecone garland for decoration.

 For this project, I used 4 different typed of pinecones.
 In the garland you will find: natural colored pre-baked pinecones, pinecones that have been bleached, white-washed pinecones and metallic cream painted pinecones.